 Friends, it’s been a long time coming, but my take on a vegan “meatloaf” is here (just in time for the holidays)!
 And it’s so very delicious.
 Let’s do this!

 This recipe is simple, requiring just 10 ingredients and simple methods.
 I relied on canned lentils (don’t judge) to save time and dishes!
 Feel free to do the same and proceed to act like you made everything from scratch (I won’t tell).

 The base for this loaf is cooked sweet potatoes, mushrooms, lentils, nuts (we went for walnuts and pecans), and fresh thyme.
-Tomato paste adds moisture and hearty flavor, Worcestershire adds that “umami” effect, and salt and pepper help round everything out.
+Tomato paste adds moisture and hearty flavor, coconut aminos or Worcestershire add that “umami” effect, and salt and pepper help round everything out.
 All that’s left is to stir in some gluten-free bread crumbs for texture and transfer to a loaf pan!

 For a glaze – I know it’s so basic – we just went with ketchup!
 It’s simple, and it outperformed more elaborate glazes!
 Who knew?